FranStatement

 "What is Real Art made of?"

-Did Andy Warhol initiate a perpetual Rorschach artistic validity test with his Campbell Soup Cans?
-Are both junk piles and Harleys works of art?
-How about Hyundai's and Kia's?
-If they're old and rusty, are they then transformed into wabi sabi artistic objects?
-After studying and photographing acres of weeds and mountains of rusty rubble and worshipping in the highest sanctuaries of contemporary art, I would say "Absolutely YES."
+Are my images of old tin buildings and rows of Jeeps really "works of art"?
+How about my photos of manhole covers and dog paw prints?
+If they're muddy or old and rusty, are they then transformed into wabi sabi artistic objects?
+After studying and photographing thousands of acres of weeds and mountains of rusty rubble and worshipping in the highest sanctuaries of contemporary art, I would say "Absolutely YES."
 Common items are not always appreciated.
-Photos don't all have to be of far away Egyptian pyramids as those photographed by Frick or the mountains of Ansel or of the unapproachable Beatles of Linda.
-Rebar looks fine and yes, can be monumental too!

-However, several times in the course of our lives, public grandiose spectacles can occur locally and cause millions of people to visit like the 4th of July Boston Pops concert and fireworks.
-When the grand arrives, why not see it and enjoy?
-Kinda like the real life story of my old artist friend named Joe Dasaro, who painted religious paintings with various saints and prayers all around his canvases.
+Reminds me of the real life story of my old artist friend named Joe Dasaro, who painted religious paintings with various saints and prayers painted all around his canvases.
 I used to proofread his text for spelling mistakes and laugh when he told me that someday he would give one of his paintings to the Pope.
 Well Joe had the last laugh when he got to present his painting in person during the Pope's only visit to Boston in 1979 and there was a picture of this as proof in the Boston Globe newspaper.
 I'm with you Joe.

 FG